NutriSnap/NutriSnap.github.io/feedback.md

 - Warm colors and fruit imagery give a healthy and welcoming impression.
 - Design appeals to new users or those wanting to start healthier habits.
 - Suggest incorporating a photo or loop video showing high-protein meal preparation to attract experienced users.
+- **Liked the calming blue background and simple layout, but confusion over GitHub icon mistaken for a social login option.**

 ##### 2. Dashboard: